 You could, for instance, opt for the coincident crossed pair technique, where two microphones are positioned very close together, one pointing left and the other pointing right.

-For this to work properly, the choir needs to be arranged into an arc of a circle around the mics.
+For this to work properly, the choir should preferably be arranged into an arc of a circle around the mics.
 A 120-degree arc will be good.
 The mics should be at the center of the circle so that all members of the choir are roughly the same distance from the mics.

 But suppose that the choirmaster doesn't like this idea and wants the choir in straight rows.
 Now the ends of the rows will be more distant from the mics, and therefore won't be picked up as well.

 Instead of the crossed pair, you can use spaced microphones.
-One mic should be a quarter of the way from the left, the other quarter of the way from the right.
+One mic should be a quarter of the way from the left, the other quarter of the way from the right, then you should experiment to find the best placements.

 This will pick up a rich, spacious sound.
 You might prefer it to the coincident crossed pair.